COVID-19 and Telehealth

 - Hand sanitiser is available at the point of entry, and disinfectant is used to clean surfaces in the consulting room.
 Contactless digital payment options are now available.

 - Please bring your own water bottle to appointments.

-- If you have been exposed to Coronavirus, please contact me to discuss alternative options.
+- If you have been exposed to Coronavirus or are required to isolate, please contact me to discuss alternative options.

 - If you have travelled overseas or interstate in the past two weeks, or have been in contact with someone who has travelled overseas or interstate in the past two weeks, please contact me to discuss other options for counselling.

 - If you are feeling unwell, please cancel your appointment, and cancellation fees will be waived, or alternatively Telehealth sessions can be arranged where appropriate.

 - If I am feeling unwell, you will be notified and your appointment will be rescheduled or conducted via Telehealth where appropriate.

 From 5th January full fees apply, however if you are considering cancelling or postponing further appointments for financial reasons (due to the impact of Coronavirus), please contact me to discuss further and I will endeavour to accommodate financial hardship where possible.
 Please note that Medicare rebates are still available for Telehealth sessions if you have a valid Mental Health Care Plan in place.